-No marketer worth his or her salt would ever copy a marketing plan from one company and hope that it worked for their own.
-Equally we’d be fools to not look at a marketing plan sample or three before beginning.
+No marketer worth his or her salt would ever copy a marketing plan from one company and hope that it works for their own.
+Equally, we’d be fools to not look at a marketing plan sample or three before beginning.

 - Assemble a library of marketing plan samples that you like for whatever reason.